bramses/bramses-highly-opinionated-vault-2023/README.md

 - Zettelkasten
 - Content Management Systems

-## An unexamined life is not worth living
+## An Unexamined Life is Not Worth Living

 **Daily journaling** is a *meta habit*, a habit that anyone can apply to their existing life at any point for an improved experience.